youpayai/youpay-opencart/README.txt

 == Description ==

-This plugin enables the YouPay payment option in your WordPress Woocommerce store.
+This plugin enables the YouPay payment option in your OpenCart store.

 YouPay is a new payment option at the checkout, allowing your customers to securely share a payment link with their chosen payer.
 This empowers your customers to conveniently request items be paid by an external payer.